sstelfox/patronus_fati/SQLITE_TRANSITION_NOTES.md

 Visibility information will be stored for an hour in a bitstring for each model with minute precision.

-NOTE: I should add a warning if I detected an AP that is reported as cloaked: false but has an empty ESSID.
+TODO NOTE: I should add a warning if I detected an AP that is reported as
+cloaked: false but has an empty ESSID.

+TODO: Something to consider: Right now when tracking a 'connection' I add the bssid to the client, and the mac to the access point then mark the records with the 'dirtyChildren' flag.
+Since connections are tracked independently, with their own connect / disconnect messages I likely don't need to trigger a sync of each of those models.
+I want to test and make sure that will work cleanly though...

 ## Fields Needing Populating